hannutt/demo/README.md

 My first Java/JavaFX application.
 The main idea of ​​this application is to collect hardware and software information the device where the program is running and manage the running processes.
-You can also run cmd, wmic and netsh commands using the functions of this application and manage files and file searches.
+You can also run cmd, wmic and netsh commands using the functions of this application and manage files, applications and file searches.

 MAIN FEATURES: